 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
-It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of an industry shortage of labor.
+There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
+There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?